OpenframeProject/Openframe-Docs/source/includes/_hardware.md

 **All versions of Raspberry Pi should work:**

 - Raspberry Pi Zero W, 1, 2, 3 or 4
+- **Use of Raspberry Pi 4 is experimental!** Check the forum for reported issues and solutions.
 - At this stage Pi 4 is the fastest model and Pi Zero W the most affordable.
 - You will need an internet connection, either via WiFi or ethernet.